 - Estimated Completion Date—This date is extrapolated from the Due Date of the last task to be completed in the project (i.e., the project task whose deadline is the furthest out).
 This date may differ from the planned End Date of the project.

 - Groups and Client—This shows any Groups or a Client added to the project.

 - Description—Displays the contents of the Description field found in Project Settings—a summary of the project plan which defines project issues, goals, overall objectives, and the tasks and resources required.

-This section is only available to members with Financial project permissions (or higher); it shows you the project’s total budget, as well as the actual fees used, the EAC (Estimate at Completion), and the ETC (Estimate to Completion).
+This section is only available to members with Financials project permissions (or higher); it shows you the project’s total budget, as well as the actual fees used, the EAC (Estimate at Completion), and the ETC (Estimate to Completion).
 Any changes made to the budget are automatically reflected here.

 This allows you to see how you’re tracking against your task budget and original hours estimate.